SNapier/NagiosXI-ServiceNow-EventHandler/README.md

 # NagiosXI-ServiceNow-EventHandler
-On-State-Change event handler that will create a ServiceNow incident and post the resulting SysID as a sticky acknowledgement to the NagiosXi Service/Host event.
+On-State-Change event handler that will create a ServiceNow incident and post the resulting SysID as a sticky acknowledgement to the NagiosXi Service event.

 ## Context